JYL2027/Near-Earth-Objects-API/README.md

 2. **jobs.py**
 This script contains all the functions, both private and public, needed for the application to work with jobs and allows user interaction with the queue.
 3. **worker.py**
 This script works to analyze the data and update jobs submitted by users and alters their status in the queue.
 Given a range of dates, this script will create a hexbin graph portraying the density of relative velocities and the near approach distances of NEOs in that range.
+Given a range of dates within a single month, it will create a scatter plot showcasing each NEO that will approach in that month, with the size of the dot corresponding to the magnitude and the color of the dot corresponding to its rarity.
+4. **utils.py**
+This script contains function definitions that are used in the api and worker modules.

 ## System Diagram:
 <img src="Gene_System_Diagram.png" alt="My Image" width="800">